uhub/awesome-python/README.md

 * [hay/xml2json](https://github.com/hay/xml2json) - Python script converts XML to JSON or the other way around
 * [lebedov/scikit-cuda](https://github.com/lebedov/scikit-cuda) - Python interface to GPU-powered libraries
 * [gpoore/pythontex](https://github.com/gpoore/pythontex) - A LaTeX package that allows Python code entered within a TeX document to be executed, and the output to be included in the original document.
-* [PyCQA/pylint](https://github.com/PyCQA/pylint) - A Python source code analyzer which looks for programming errors, helps enforcing a coding standard and sniffs for some code smells
 * [ntasfi/PyGame-Learning-Environment](https://github.com/ntasfi/PyGame-Learning-Environment) - PyGame Learning Environment (PLE) -- Reinforcement Learning Environment in Python.
 * [mozilla/elasticutils](https://github.com/mozilla/elasticutils) - [deprecated] A friendly chainable ElasticSearch interface for python
 * [morepath/morepath](https://github.com/morepath/morepath) - Python web microframework with superpowers